Bitcoin’s price crashed from $14,000 to $7,000 between July and November 2019.

 Relax and enjoy the ride!

-Mark Helfman is a top writer on Medium for cryptocurrency, finance, and bitcoin topics.
+Mark Helfman is publisher of Crypto is Easy and a top writer on Medium for bitcoin and investing topics.
 His book, Consensusland, explores the social, cultural, and business challenges of a fictional country that runs on cryptocurrency.
 In a past life, he worked for U.S. House Speaker Nancy Pelosi.